 Like several other jurisdictions in Fresno County, the majority of households in Reedley are family households (87.5 percent).
 Family households are defined by California law as a household of two or more persons, regardless of relationship status.
 Reedley's rate of married couple households is 57.6 percent, and an additional 6.1 percent of households are unmarried couples.
-In the R/ECAP census tract, 49.1 percent of the population over age 18 lives in married-couple households, comparable to the proportion on the west side of the rail line and the northeastern portion of the city, both at 49.6 percent.
-However, in the R/ECAP tract, 3.7 percent of households are in unmarried couple households, compared to 9.9 percent in the western side and 4.8 percent in the northeast High Segregation and Poverty tract.
+In the Area of High Segregation and Poverty R/ECAP census tract, 49.1 percent of the population over age 18 lives in married-couple households, comparable to the proportion on the west side of the rail line and the northeastern portion of the city, both at 49.6 percent.
+However, in the Area of High Segregation and Poverty R/ECAP tract, 3.7 percent of households are in unmarried couple households, compared to 9.9 percent in the western side and 4.8 percent in the northeast High Segregation and Poverty tract.
 A slightly higher proportion of married couples is in the northern perimeter Hollywood Drive, East Aspen, and Victoria Square Estates III neighborhoods and the eastern perimeter River Ridge neighborhood, with the rate of unmarried couples at only 2.9 percent.
 The highest percentage of the married couple families is in the Reedley College northwest tract, 51.6 percent, and 5.2 percent live as unmarried couples.

 Approximately 23.7 percent of Reedley households are family households headed by single adults, higher than both the Fresno County rate of 22.2 percent and the California rate of 21.0 percent.
-There does not appear to be a distinct correlation between TCAC designations and married or unmarried couple household family composition, with both representing approximately between 45.2 and 48.0 percent of the population (note: not households), but the east side has a slightly lower proportion of married couple families and higher proportion of unmarried couples compared to the west side; conversely, the east side has a slightly lower proportion of unmarried couples than the west side and higher proportion of married couple families.
+There does not appear to be a distinct correlation between TCAC designations and married or unmarried couple household family composition, with both representing approximately between 45.2 and 48.0 percent of the population (note: not households), but the east side has a slightly lower proportion of married couple families and higher proportion of unmarried couples compared to the west side; conversely, the east side has a slightly lower proportion of married couple families.

 Reedley's proportion of single female-headed households is 23.0 percent of total households, of which 30.4 percent live alone, 49.3 percent have their own children, 22.1 percent live with other related children or relatives, and 4.3 percent live with housemates.
 Single male-headed householders comprise 12.9 percent of total households, of which 27.4 percent live alone, 31.8 percent live with their own children, 35.2 percent live with other children or relatives, and 2.5 percent live with housemates.
 In the western and northeastern tracts in the city, fewer than 20.0 percent of households are female-headed with children (Figure 1L-9, Local Single Parent Female-Headed Households with Children).
 The remainder of the city's rates of female-headed households with children are between 20.0 and 40.0 percent.
 Of the census tracts with lower proportions of single female-headed households, the northeast portion of the city has a smaller proportion of persons living alone (3.4 percent) and persons living with non-relatives (5.2 percent) than the eastern side of the city, where 10.3 percent of persons live alone and 1.6 percent live with non-relatives.
-Approximately 4.9 percent of adults the R/ECAP tract live alone, and 2.8 percent live with housemates; 8.8 percent of the perimeter neighborhood population over 18 live alone and 1.8 percent share homes with non-relatives; and 4.5 percent of the Reedley College neighborhood population over 18 live alone, with 9.1 percent sharing homes with non-relatives.
+Approximately 4.9 percent of adults the Area of High Segregation and Poverty R/ECAP tract live alone, and 2.8 percent live with non-relatives; and 4.5 percent of the Reedley College neighborhood population over 18 live alone, with 9.1 percent sharing homes with non-relatives.